 If you’re reporting your liquidity mining as income - you’ll need to report this on Form Schedule 1.

-US crypto investors need to file their tax returns by April 15th each year - although for the 2021 tax deadline, this is Monday the 18th of April due to the proximity to the weekend.
+US crypto investors need to file their tax returns by April 15th each year.

 How is liquidity mining taxed in the UK?